telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/new-project-wizard.md

 ---
-title: Create Projects
+title: Creating Projects
-page_title: Create Projects | UI for ASP.NET MVC Visual Studio Integration
+page_title: Creating Projects | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to create a new Progress&reg; Telerik&reg; UI for ASP.NET MVC application."
 slug: newprojectwizards_visualstudio_aspnetmvc
 position: 2
 ---

-# Create Projects
+# Creating Projects

 This article demonstrates how to create a new Progress&reg; Telerik&reg; UI for ASP.NET MVC application.